Serco Group plc – Annual report – 31 December 2018

-We remain under investigation by the UK Serious Fraud Office (SFO).
-We are cooperating fully with the SFO’s investigation but it is not possible to predict the outcome.
+We remain under investigation by the UK Serious Fraud Office (“SFO”) which commenced in December 2013.
+We are cooperating fully with the SFO’s investigation, but it is not possible to predict the outcome and timing.
 No conclusion has yet been reached.
-However, in the event that the SFO decides to charge, the range of possible adverse outcomes is any one or a combination of the following:
+However, in the event that the SFO decides to prosecute, the range of possible adverse outcomes is any one or a combination of the following:

-- that the SFO prosecutes the individuals and/or the Serco Group companies involved, who may defend the action successfully or be convicted.
-This may result in significant financial penalties, an impact on existing contracts and Serco being subject to a period of discretionary debarment from future contracts with UK Government entities; or
+• that the SFO prosecutes the individuals and/or the Serco Group companies involved, who may defend the action successfully or be convicted.
+This may result in significant financial penalties, an impact on existing contracts and Serco being subject to a period of discretionary debarment from future contracts with government entities; or

 In addition, a criminal conviction of a Serco entity or of one or more of the Group’s current or former employees would in certain circumstances allow the Ministry of Justice to re-open the £64.3m settlement agreed and paid in 2013 in respect of certain issues arising under the Electronic Monitoring Contract.
 In those limited circumstances, the UK Government may seek additional payments from Serco.

 We will continue to cooperate with the SFO’s investigation.

 In accordance with provision C2.2 of the UK Corporate Governance Code published by the Financial Reporting Council in April 2016, the Directors have assessed the prospects of the Group over the three-year period to 31 December 2021.

 The Directors believe that a three-year period is appropriate since it reflects the fact that: